Isles Of Scilly England, UK Travel Guide

 Support local businesses directly.
 Find items made on the islands to ensure money stays within the local economy.
 Be mindful of sustainable practices when purchasing, especially for locally sourced seafood.

-Standard UK shipping there are rules that apply for items sent to or from the mainland.
-For travelers from other countries, standard customs allowances and procedures for the UK apply when you depart.
+Standard UK shipping there are rules that apply for items sent to or coming from the mainland.
+For visitors from abroad, standard customs allowances and procedures for the UK apply when you depart.

 Offers upscale pub dining in a refined setting.